dotnet/AspNetCore.Docs/aspnetcore/blazor/security/blazor-web-app-with-oidc.md

 For many OIDC identity providers, the role claim type is `role`.
 Check your identity provider's documentation for the correct value.

 Replace the `UserInfo` class in the `BlazorWebAppOidc.Client` project with the following class.
-Confirm that the role claim type constant (`RoleClaimType`) matches the value assigned to <xref:Microsoft.IdentityModel.Tokens.TokenValidationParameters.RoleClaimType> in the OIDC configuration.

 `UserInfo.cs`: